Gyldendal House: Later history

 Frederik W. Hegel made his son Jacob Hegel (1851-) a partner of the company in 1877.Jacob Hegel continued the company alone following his father's death in 1887.

 In 1896, Gyldendal purchased C. A. Reitzel, In 1901, it also purchased Det jydske Forlag (founded 1892).
 In 1903, Gyldendal merged with Det Nordiske Forlag under the name Den Gyldendalske Boghandel, Nordisk Forlag with August Bagge, Ernst Bojesen and Peter Nansen as management.
-A large new combined administration building and warehouse was the same year inaugurated at Lindgreen Allé 12 on Amager.
+A large new combined administration building and warehouse was inaugurated the same year at Lindgreen Allé 12 on Amager.
 The new building was designed by architect Ludvig Andersen.
 The management of the firm remained in the old building on Klareboderne.

-Jacob Hegel moved out of the apartment in Klareboderne but kept Skovgaard after his father's dfeath.
+Jacob Hegel moved out of the apartment in Klareboderne but kept Skovgaard after his father's death.
 The building in Klareboderne was only home to a single household in 1907, consisting of concierge Niels Christian Hansen, his wife Oline Hansen and their eight-year-old son Ove Laurits Hansen.

 Jacob Hegel died in 1918 and us buried in Ordrup Cemetery.
 His son Frederik Hegel Jr. was managing director of Gyldendal from 1912 until 1939.
 In 1914–15.
 Hegel constructed his own summer residence in Springforbi with the assistance of the architect Henning Hansen.
-Hegel, whose wife was English/Irish, gave it the name Tipperary.
+Hegel, whose wife was English/Irish, named it "Tipperary".
 The house was conveniently located close to Copenhagen Golf Club's's new golf course at Jægersborg Dyrehave.
 Hegel had been an enthusiastic member of the golf club since its foundation in 1898 and won his first Danish championship in 1911.

 Architecture

 Klareboderne 3 is constructed with three storeys over a walk-out basement and is 15 bays wide.
 The slightly projecting (with jalf a brick) five bays wide median risalit is decorated with stucco ornamentation around the windows.
 A gateway is located in each of the outer bays.
 The one on the southernmost bay was redesigned by in 1800s, accentuating its status as the principal entrance of the complex.
 Two basement entrances are located in the bays next to the gateways.
-The Mansard rtoof features seven dromer windows towards the street and five dormer windows towards the yard.
+The Mansard roof features seven dromer windows towards the street and five dormer windows towards the yard.
 The roof ridge is pierced by a single chimney.